 EHE Research Updates

-At the current time there is no mouse model that we are aware of that is available for EHE research.
-Over the past 2 years Dr Rubin has been painstakingly working with other specialists to produce a genetically modified mouse model that has EHE.
-This has been done by genetically modifying the mice so that they have the key WWTR1(TAZ)-CAMTA1 EHE gene mutation and will produce the fusion gene that is believed to drive EHE.
-Earlier in the year Dr Rubin’s team had managed to achieve germline transmission of the gene mutation in the mice (the transfer of the gene mutation from the parents to their young during reproduction).
-These mice have been bred and allowed to grow, and in January 2018 Dr Rubin’s team will sacrifice some of the mice for the first time to see if they have in fact developed EHE tumors.
-If they have, we may finally have an EHE mouse model that can be bread and shared with other researchers interested in working to understand the disease.
-This would of course be a huge step forward.
+Currently, there is no known mouse model available for EHE.
+Over the past two years, Dr. Rubin worked diligently with other specialists to produce a genetically modified mouse model affected by EHE.
+Dr. Rubin accomplished this by genetically modifying the mice so they have the key WWTR1(TAZ)-CAMTA1 EHE gene mutation and will produce the fusion gene that is believed to drive EHE.
+In early 2017, Dr. Rubin’s team managed to achieve germline transmission of the gene mutation in the mice (the transfer of the gene mutation from the parents to their young during reproduction).
+These mice were bred and allowed to grow, and Dr. Rubin’s team will soon sacrifice some of the mice for the first time to see if they developed EHE tumors.
+If they have, we may finally have an EHE mouse model that can be bred and shared with other interested researchers to understand the disease.
+Of course, this would of course be a huge step forward.

 2017 saw the launch of the Mekinist (Trametinib) clinical trial for EHE patients with progressing EHE.
 This is the multi-institutional-trial that Dr Rubin had alerted the group to earlier in the year.
 The trial is led by Dr Schuetze from University of Michigan who is the Principal Investigator.
 This trial is designed based on Dr Rubin's preclinical research on EHE biology.
-Dr Rubin was delighted to have had 10 patients enroll by year-end, and believes that others are in the ‘pipeline’.
-This is important as this is sufficient to complete the first arm of the trial.
-It also demonstrates that the EHE community can be contacted and mobilized in sufficient numbers to make EHE research viable, something that had been openly questioned when Dr Rubin was proposing this trial.
-We are also supporting this trial financially as our EHE group have provided funding for the biopsies that Dr Rubin hopes people will agree to so that the real impact of Mekinist on EHE cells can be understood.
+The first arm of the trial is complete and we are waiting for the results.
+If at least one patient shows at least 30% shrinkage, the second arm of the trial will be open.
+We are also supporting this trial financially as our EHE group provided funding for the biopsies that Dr Rubin hopes patients will agree to, so the real impact of Mekinist on EHE cells can be understood.